 Correct.
-Finds x- and y-components of the initial velocity vector, then applies projectile motion equations in a methodical manner and determines which claim is more plausible using one of these (or other) approaches:
+Finds x- and y-components of initial velocity: v0x = +28 m/s, v0y = +24 m/s; then applies projectile motion equations in a methodical manner and determines which claim is more plausible using one of these (or other) approaches:

-- finds Δt for the golf ball to reach the ground, then uses this time to determine the horizontal displacement Δx of the ball, which is less than 1,600 m;
+- finds t for the golf ball to reach the ground, then uses this time to determine the final horizontal position x of the ball, which is less than 1,600 m;

-- finds Δt for the golf ball to theoretically travel a horizontal distance Δx = 1,600 m, then uses this time to determine the vertical displacement Δy of the golf ball, and concludes that since Δy is negative, then the golf ball traveled less than 1,600 m.
+- finds time t for the golf ball to theoretically travel to a final horizontal position x = +1,600 m, then uses this time to determine the final vertical position y of the golf ball, and concludes that since y is negative, then the golf ball must have traveled less than 1,600 m.

 Nearly correct, but includes minor math errors.
 May have the wrong sign on the gravitational acceleration constant, or simple arithmetic errors, but makes a sound argument based on the numerical values resulting from these errors.

 Nearly correct, but approach has conceptual errors, and/or major/compounded math errors.
 At least enough steps are shown that would theoretically result in a complete answer, multiple errors notwithstanding.

 Implementation of right ideas, but in an inconsistent, incomplete, or unorganized manner.

 Implementation of ideas, but credit given for effort rather than merit.

 x: 14 students